Would you like to learn how to make goat cheese? Do you have excess goat milk that you are looking for ways to use?

 Try to keep your home temperature within the 72-78 degree range while your cheese is sitting as well.

 Now, once your cheese has chilled, sit back and enjoy!
 We love ours with tortilla chips or crackers.
-I also have some yummy flavorings to add to your cheese that I will be sharing with you soon as well!
+There are also some yummy flavorings to add to your cheese that I will be sharing with you soon as well!

 I hope you enjoy the cheese, please comment below letting me know how much you love it!
 After one batch, I am sure that you will be as addicted as I am!